Mag-nus/AC-Patches/Decal 3.0 (2.9.7.5)/Decal.Adapter.dll/README.md

 * Rename your original Decal.Adapter.dll to Decal.Adapter.dll.orig
 * Download the Decal.Adapter.dll in this repository and copy it to the following 2 locations:
 * Your Decal installation folder, typically: "C:\Program Files (x86)\Decal 3.0\"
-* Your Asheron's Call installation folder, typically: "C:\Turbine\Asheron's Call"
+* Your Asheron's Call installation folder, typically: "C:\Turbine\Asheron's Call\"
 * Start Decal.

 ## Troubleshooting